 Visiting the Official Aadhaar Website

 The first step is to visit the official website of the Unique Identification Authority of India (UIDAI).
-It’s very important to always use the official government website to ensure your security and to get accurate information.
-You can easily find the “Verify Email/Mobile Number” service on their portal.
+It is crucial to always use the official government website to ensure your security and to obtain accurate information.
+The “Verify Email/Mobile Number” service can typically be found on their portal.

 Following the Simple Verification Steps